 False accusations are made for a variety of reasons.
 Sometimes there are financial reasons to make a false accusation.
 In other instances, one parent is trying to gain primary custody of a child.
 In other cases, the alleged victim may regret the fact they had sex with someone – consensually – because their spouse or significant other found out and accused them of cheating.

 One of the most common ways false accusations are made is when one person lies about whether consent was given.
-This often comes up in cases involving young adults and university student, especially if there was alcohol involved.
+This often comes up in cases involving young adults and university students, especially if there was alcohol involved.
 While society is quick to condemn the accused and cry “date rape,” our office has proven consent circumstantially, and sometimes directly, time and time again.
 Call our office for more details on some of our successes in this area.

 While many sexual assault offenses have no statute of limitations, and while the law allows for delayed outcries, this does not mean that the delay in reporting cannot become a feature of the defense strategy.
 For instance, a report that is not made until the accused has reached a certain level of affluence, or a report that is made after the alleged victim finds themselves in trouble might bring the reliability of the accusation into question.